Cedar Orthopaedic Surgery Center

 What does the median nerve do?
 It controls some of the muscles responsible for moving the thumb.
 It also sends information back to the brain regarding sensations in the thumb and the neighboring fingers.

-Inflammation of the carpal tunnel inside the wrist is considered to be a predominant cause.
+Inflammation of the carpal tunnel inside the wrist is considered to be a predominant cause of pain.

 Several occupations may place people at particular risk of experiencing this condition over time.